pwrstudio/txtblock/whitepaper.md

 The core component of txtblock is a decentralized catalogue containing cryptographic fingerprints, or hashes.
 These provide an absolute reference to the publications – uniquely based on the content.
 This catalogue is the autonomous point of authority keeping track of what has been made public when.
 A smart contract, a simple program on the blockchain, allows publication and retrieval of units of texts.

-The specific technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
+The technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
 Fundamentally it is a system, based on blockchain database technology, allowing the agreement between nodes in a network without a central authority.
-The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines, a digital scriptorium.
+The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines, a digital [scriptorium](http://41.media.tumblr.com/21b3c3e36c8ab901deaf0d6d32417a7f/tumblr_mvsmxuO0m11soj7s4o1_1280.jpg).
 Publishing is simply the operation of making an entry into this distributed, public database.
-The catalogue functions without human involvement.
+The catalogue functions without human gatekeepers.

 In contrast to an ISBN number, a txtblock-identifier is directly tied to the information it identifies.
 By using a [cryptographic hashing function], a fingerprint of the information is created.
 Changing a single letter in the text will completely change the fingerprint.
 A modified file would, therefore, fail verification against the catalogue.
 This allows certainty that the text you are reading is indeed the exact text that was published.